bledoux2002/Blackjack/README.md

 ## Further Work

-Implementing a betting system and fleshing out the feautures like doubling down, and customizing messages to reflect the anture of the outcome (blackjack, etc.).
+Implementing a betting system and fleshing out the features like doubling down, and customizing messages to reflect the nature of the outcome (blackjack, etc.).